M-Nassir/clustering/README.md

-# clustering
+# Semi-supervised clustering
 This project implements the semi-supervised clustering algorithm.
 The associated publication can be found at: XXX

 The clustering algorithm takes as input an array of examples (rows) with numerical feature values (columns).
-An additional column in the input must hold the sample of labels obtained externally.
+An additional column in the input must hold the sample of labels (seeds) obtained externally.
 The labels must be integers with the value -1 reserved for examples whose labels are unknown.
 It is recommended that at least 10 examples are labelled for a particular group.